Skip to content

 In plain English: the buyer is saying “here’s what I’m proposing, seriously — give me the time to verify the file.”

-It’s a normal step in the process of selling a business in Quebec — a step where every word counts for an SME owner with revenue above $3 million.
+It’s a normal step in the process of selling a business in Quebec — one where every word can affect the seller’s leverage.

 The key elements of a LOI